A classification of intrinsic ergodicity for recognisable random substitution systems: Preliminaries

 \begin{definition} The \emph{geometric entropy} of a shift-invariant probability measure $\mu$ on $X_{\vartheta}$ is the quantity $\hg_{\mu}:= h_{\widetilde{\mu}} = h_{\mu}/LR^\mu$.
 We call $\mu$ a measure of \emph{maximal geometric entropy} if $\hg_{\mu} = h_{\operatorname{top}}(Y_\vartheta)$. \end{definition}

-Since the relation between $\mu$ and $\widetilde{\mu}$ is bijective, intrinsic ergodicity of $(Y_\vartheta,T)$ is equivalent to the existence of a unique measure of maximal geometric entropy on $X_{\vartheta}$.
-If there is a vector $R \in \R^\mc A$ such that the letter frequencies for each $x \in X_\vartheta$ are given by $R$, the normalisation factor $\mu(\pi) = \Length R$ is uniform.
+Note that $\mu$ is a measure of maximal geometric entropy if and only if $\widetilde{\mu}$ is a measure of maximal entropy on the suspension $(Y_{\vartheta},T)$.
+Since the map $\mu \mapsto \widetilde{\mu}$ forms a bijection between the spaces of invariant measures, intrinsic ergodicity of $(Y_\vartheta,T)$ is equivalent to the existence of a unique measure of maximal \emph{geometric} entropy on $X_{\vartheta}$.
+If there is a vector $R \in \R^\mc A$ such that the letter frequencies of all $x \in X_\vartheta$ are given by $R$, the normalisation factor $\mu(\pi) = \Length R$ is uniform.
 In this case, the measures of maximal entropy on $Y_\vartheta$ are precisely the lifts of the measures of maximal entropy on $X_\vartheta$.
 The same holds in the constant length setting, where the roof function is constant.

 Another convenient interpretation of $Y_\vartheta$ is via Delone sets with finite local complexity, following the approach in \cite{Baake_Lenz_Richard}.
 Indeed, every $y \in Y_\vartheta$ can be represented as a (coloured) Delone set $\mc D(y) = \{\mc D_a(y) \}_{a \in \mc A}$, given by